Croatia What to visit

 Zagreb What to Visit Cathedral

 However, Zagreb has even more places to visit.
-Find out the ideal 1-day itinerary in Zagreb and even more tips about the city with this blog post with all the Zagreb tips.
+Find out the ideal 1-day itinerary in Zagreb and even more practical tips to visit the city.

 Accommodation in Zagreb

-Since I no longer had a car in Zagreb, I opted for a very centrally located accommodation.
+Since I no longer had a car in Zagreb, I prioritized staying somewhere very central.
 I ended up choosing Smile&Love Republic Zagreb Center.
 Located inside an old building, the flats were comfortable and equipped with a kitchenette.

 Must-try food in Croatia

 You know how much I love trying local food in the countries I visit.
-For that very reason, visiting Croatia meant trying some of its typical food:
+For that very reason, visiting Croatia meant trying some of its typical food.
+Here are my top recommendations.

 • Black risotto: the black colour of the risotto comes from cuttlefish ink and it’s really tasty